Sudden, Traumatic Death Services

 Grief Groups for Sudden, Traumatic Deaths

 Virginia Mason offers free grief groups for individuals impacted by a sudden death.
-Each group has approximately eight people, meeting two hours a week for 10 weeks.
-Groups are held at Virginia Mason Seattle or one of our regional medical centers.
+Each 10-week, two-hour group has approximately seven individuals.

 Each group is led by an experienced, caring therapist who guides conversations on topics including: how you’ve changed since the death, new family dynamics, changes in your social supports, and religious or spiritual beliefs.
 Supportive techniques are used to help move through the difficult emotions surrounding the death.